Resonate Recordings

 The addition of music is simple but can easily move your show from good to great and help make your podcast more meaningful.

-Why Should I Include Music in My Podcast?
+Why Include Music in a Podcast?

 How to Use Music in Your Podcast